josdejong/mathjs/docs/introduction.md

 It features a flexible expression parser and offers an integrated solution to work with numbers, big numbers, complex numbers, units, and matrices.

 Math.js can be used in node.js and in the browser.
-Installation and download instructions are available on the [Download page](http://mathjs.org/download.html) of the website.
+Installation and download instructions are available on the [Downloads page](http://mathjs.org/downloads.html) of the website.
 A [Getting Started](getting_started.html) tutorial describes how to start using math.js.
 Code examples are available [here](http://mathjs.org/examples/index.html).

 <h2 id="usage">Usage <a href="#usage" title="Permalink">#</a></h2>